timabell/timwise.co.uk/_posts/2021-12-17-phone-setup-notes.md

 And we're in, app listing showing.
 Disconcerting to see disney+ etc in "free" app store on a "free" phone.

 WhatsApp isn't available in f-droid so let's try that as an experiment...
 It's in the list... it installed... it opened... it worked!
-(And logged me out of the phone, fucking whatsapp).
+(And logged me out of the other phone, fucking whatsapp).

 ##### What's a split APK?